-

 You can sketch out a puzzle in place or use one of the examples here - see Puzzles below.

-- PUZZLE GRID: The puzzle is laid out on a grid (drawn on a piece of paper) using a few different looking coins (or other tokens) to fill the cells.
+- PUZZLE GRID: The grid is drawn on a piece of paper and puzzle laid using a few different looking coins (or other tokens) to fill the cells.

 - Each cell should only have 1 coin, and some are usually left empty.
 (If you run out of coin categories, you can also combine 2 different coins as a new symbol.)